s-kanaev/chats/one-to-one/README.txt

     - received message queue,
     - send message queue, (no need for this queue, if messsage is sent immidiately)
     - link to notification variable to notify application with

+Direct derivatives of MessageIO (like MessageIOTCP) should implement at least _Sender and _StartReceiver methods.
+Second-order derivatives of MessageIO (Server, ClientTCP, ClientUDP) should implement SendMsg and StartReceiver to check for connection state and should implement connection process.
+Moreover, neither of the above classes should know about protocol.

+Protocol should be implemented in Parser class.
+Parser class is finite state-machine.
+Protocol description:
+    // no authentication is provided within protocol Message categories:
+        - message itself (a text to display)
+    Message format:
+    byte offset |   size (hex) |    meaning
+    0x00            0x01            message category:
+                                        'm' = message itself
+    0x01            ---             categorized message

+Category: Message itself ('m')
+    byte offset |   size (hex) |    meaning
+    0x01            0x10            nickname to talk with (zero-end string data, or 16 bytes) 0x11            0x200           message (zero-end string data)

+In general Parser has 2 states:
+    - incomplete message state (initial)
+    - complete message state